What is the difference between the Barnes approach and other types of myofascial release?

 Myofascial release is often combined with traditional therapies and a home stretching program specifically designed to help maintain gains achieved during a session.

 Intervention sessions typically last about 60 minutes.
 Wear loose clothing such as a tank top and shorts.
 Avoid putting lotion on the skin several hours before treatment.
 Drink lots of water prior to and after a treatment.

-Want to learn more about fascia and myofasical release?
-Visit the John F. Barnes Myofascial Release Approach website.
+Want to learn more about fascia and myofascial release?
+Visit the John F. Barnes MFR Approach website.